 5. Act professional through all stages of the process.

 I’ve overheard interviewees telling recruiters that they can’t make time to come in for an in-person interview even when they live in the same city as the position.
 I’ve seen candidates on their phones during the interview.
 An employer needs to believe that you’d be a good fit for their company, and that you’re serious about the position.
 Don’t text anytime you’re in front of a potential employer, and work your schedule around when they can see you.
 Dress appropriately, because no one wants to be the object of office gossip after an interview.
 Don’t wear jewelry that will clang together when you move, and pull your hair out of your face.
 Even if it makes you feel like you’re “selling out” because you’re not being completely your authentic self, it is imperative that you act and dress professionally when applying for a job.
+So make yourself ready to appear in interviews and undergo preemployment screening anytime.
+Check out options like this detoxifying shampoo to help remove the buildup of chemicals or unwanted impurities.

 One last tip: If you have tattoos and facial piercings, cover them up or take them out for the interview.
 Don’t wear too many earrings in each ear, depending on how corporate the company is.
 Talk to the potential employer about their policy on piercings and tattoos, and be candid with them to determine if you have to cover them up or take them out.